How Platinum Group Metals Are Used in Jewelry

 Density13.06 oz per cubic inchYear Discovered1803

-If you found this article about the platinum group metals informative, you may also enjoy learning the answers to some frequently asked questions about platinum jewelry.
+If you found this article about the platinum group metals informative, you may also enjoy our comprehensive guide to the different types of silver.